AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 In order for this to work in the "real world" (whatever that is) these NFTs should represent something valuable in order for the dApp to function properly.
 You'll notice some naming conventions that are car-related, but those are simply artifacts from the build, and could easily be collectibles, or information that should be exclusive (fashion, gaming pre-releases, concert tickets).
 Each token will be a minted NFT, while the associated metadata will be deployed to [IPFS](https://ipfs.io/), a distributed file hosting service.
 They can then be bought and sold via the marketplace, which is a smart contract that handles the transfer of funds between wallets.

 For the purposes of testing this dApp, there are no restrictions to what kind of asset you upload and create an NFT out of.
-However, I would eventually like to create some guardrails that prevent things like NSFW assets from being uploaded, or even calling an oracle to verify that the asset being uploaded is in fact a car (or another asset class for a prospective client).
-DAO voting validation in a multisig wallet could also be an option.
+However, I would eventually like to create some guardrails in the form of Oracles that could help mitigate things like NSFW assets or some other form of image recognition.
+My front-end form handling can also be improved.
+A DAO voting mechanism in a multisig wallet could also be an option.

 _File Structure_